Stephen Palumbi

-Stephen R. Palumbi (born October 17, 1956, in Baltimore, MD) is the Jane and Marshall Steel Jr. Professor in Marine Sciences at Stanford University at Hopkins Marine Station.
+Stephen R. Palumbi (born October 17, 1956) is the Jane and Marshall Steel Jr. Professor in Marine Sciences at Stanford University at Hopkins Marine Station.
 He also holds a Senior Fellowship at the Stanford Woods Institute for the Environment.

-Education
+Early life

-Palumbi received his BA in biology from the Johns Hopkins University in 1978 and his PhD in zoology from the University of Washington in marine ecology in 1984.
+Palumbi was born in Baltimore, MD.
+He received his BA in biology from the Johns Hopkins University in 1978 and his PhD in zoology from the University of Washington in marine ecology in 1984.
 He received the Buell Award from the Ecological Society of America in 1984.

 Career

 From 1985 to 1996, he worked in the Department of Zoology at the University of Hawaii, winning the Matsuda Fellowship Award for Faculty Research in 1991 and a University of Hawaii Regents Medal for Excellence in Research in 1996.
 He was promoted to full professor in 1994 and appointed the director of the Kewalo Marine Laboratory in 1995.
 Palumbi moved to a professorship at Harvard University in 1996 and on to Stanford University in August 2002.
 In 2007, he was appointed the Harold A. Miller Director of the Hopkins Marine Station, and was appointed to the Jane and Marshall Steel Chair of Biology in 2009.

-In 1996, Palumbi was awarded a Pew Fellowhsip in Marine Conservation, which he used "to develop more rapid, cost-efficient, nonradioactive genetic test procedures to identify threatened species of cetaceans found in products taken from whale meat markets ... allow[ing] the focus of management efforts to be the individual, rather than the species or stock, and enables the tracing of particular whales from fishery to market."
+In 1996, Palumbi was awarded a Pew Fellowship in Marine Conservation, which he used "to develop more rapid, cost-efficient, nonradioactive genetic test procedures to identify threatened species of cetaceans found in products taken from whale meat markets ... allow[ing] the focus of management efforts to be the individual, rather than the species or stock, and enables the tracing of particular whales from fishery to market."

 In 2003, he was elected a Fellow of the California Academy of Sciences and was awarded the Peter Benchley Ocean Award for Excellence in Science in 2011.